ManyTinyThings/ManyTinyThingsWeb/entropy.markdown

 The two frozen systems are generated in very different ways, yet if you didn't know it, you wouldn't be able to tell which one is which.
 This brings us to a very useful conclusion:

-_After waiting for a certain period of time, the system is practically random._
+_After letting the particles bounce around for a while, they become practically randomly spread out._

 This means that we can analyse the spreading behavior we observed above by forgetting about the movement of the particles and just think of them as randomly placed.